sabrinacamp2/Non-Terra-GCP/Introduction to GCP VMs and using Terra notebook environments.md

 #### Sudo access on docker
 - To be able to use the `sudo` command, you have to enter the docker as the root user.
+Generally wouldn't recommend accessing the docker as the root user because of file/folder permissions weirdness later.
 	```bash
 	sudo docker run -e R_LIBS='/home/jupyter/packages' --rm -it -u root -p 8080:8080 -v /mnt/disks/{folder-name}:/home/jupyter --entrypoint /bin/bash {terra-docker-image-path}